 - 4 ounces jarred capers, drained

-Place the ingredients into your food processor in this order: garlic, salt, pepper, olive oil, artichoke hearts, and half the amount of capers.
+- Place the ingredients into your food processor in this order: garlic, salt, pepper, olive oil, artichoke hearts, half the amount of capers, and the lemon juice.
 Pulse until very well combined.

 Are you making this recipe?
 Show me your version!
 Tag me on Instagram or Facebook!